OpenDominion/OpenDominion/structure.md

 I'm just a developer who tries to make the digital world a better place by:

-1. Sharing to the open source community my game/application built upon the Laravel 5 framework for people (including me!) to learn, inspire and perhaps eventually collaborate,
+1. Sharing to the open source community my game/application built upon the [Laravel 5 framework](https://laravel.com/) for people (including me!) to learn, inspire and perhaps eventually collaborate,
 2. Trying to re-create the original and now defunct Dominion, a unique game (especially in these days), which was enjoyed by many.

 ## Entities / Models

+I'm going the classical MVC approach and throw all these entities below as Eloquent models into an app/Models directory.
+I haven't quite grasped yet on how to do it differently (with Domain-Driven Design, probabaly?), so I'll stick to this solution which is comfortable with me.

 - **User**
   *This is the entity representation of the human playing the game.
 Contains authorization data like login credentials and a public dispay name.*